Znow/znow.github.io/_posts/2017-12-15-ruby-on-rails-authenticate-danish-nemid-with-devise-and-auth0.md

 ## Introduction

 A project that I worked on required the option to let users sign in with their "e-ID", the Danish NemID login service.
-NemID used for signing in to online banking, social customer service and other stuff that require validation of the users identity.
+NemID is used for signing in to online banking, social customer service and other stuff that require validation of the users identity.

 I used alot of time on researching different possibilities, on how to implement NemID in Ruby on Rails - and there isn't really any easy plug-and-play solution, yet.
-A solution was to use JRuby along with NemID's java-applet.
+One solution was to use JRuby along with NemID's java-applet.
 Another solution was a custom made Devise integration.

 But then I stumpled upon Criipto and their integrations in Auth0.